meltano/handbook/src/_engineering/sensitive-data-handling.md

 We do expect Meltano Core CLI logs will include Level 3 data that could contain internal information related to our users' business models, intellectual property, trade secrets, etc.

 Since Meltano delivers functionality via 3rd party connectors and other 3rd party software, we are aware that some Level 4 data (e.g. user accounts and/or credentials) may be inadvertently printed to logs by those 3rd party plugins.
-When this occurs, and we try to ensure the issue is logged as a high urgency bug to the correct repo for the connector or extension in question.
+When this occurs, we try to ensure the issue is logged as a high urgency bug to the correct repo for the connector or extension in question.

 Meltano Core itself aims to never print Level 4 data in logs, unless the user explicitly asks to print those values with the `--print-var` CLI arg.